SoftwareEngineeringToolDemos/ICSE-2012-GraPacc/build-vm/README.md

 6. Go to the virtual machine.
 You will see Eclipse already open.
 7. In the Eclipse window, go to 'File', and click 'Refresh'.
 This will refresh the workspace and text editor.

+Here is a [link to the repository](https://github.com/aneeshkher/SE_Project_Files) containing the support scripts and files used to create the VM.

 ### VM Credentials
 * Username: `vagrant`
 * Password: `vagrant`